ikmckenz/ikmckenz.github.io/quantbot.md

 where TICKER is the stock you are interested in.

 #### Peer Analysis
-Get a detailed peer analysis, inluding a graph of normalized returns for all peers, a table of peers with analytical data, and a correlation matrix generated with one year of price data.
+Get a detailed peer analysis, including a graph of normalized returns for all peers, a table of peers with analytical data, and a correlation matrix generated with one year of price data.
 Use `!quant_bot peers TICKER`
 where TICKER is the stock you are interested in.